Newfies/HideIt/README.md

 Chrome Extension for blacklisting terms

 To Do:
-- Add a privacy option that only shows the term blacklisted on the page when you hover over it
+- Add a "streamer mode" like censor option that hides the added blacklisted terms page (options.html) when you are viewing the page.